Turing Machines

 • Configurations and the transition relation are as above

-The set of all strings accepted by machine $M$ is said to be $L(M)$, the language recognized by $M$.
+The language recognized by $M$, denoted $L(M)$, is the set of all strings accepted by machine $M$.

 Recognizers and Deciders